coast-team/mute-logs-retriever/README.md

 npm start -- command options
 command :
-    download - Retrieve data from a mongo database hello    - Say hello to the world !
+    download - Retrieve data from a mongo database stats    - Compute statistics on a log file hello    - Say hello to the world !
 ```